kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-X` turns on debug echoing of all the commands in the script that implements this command.
 - `-h` prints a brief usage message and terminates with success.
+- `-n` namespace is required. default is 'kubestellar'

 ### Fetch a log from a KubeStellar runtime container